LTJ Bukem: Life and career

 LTJ Bukem was trained as a classical pianist and discovered jazz fusion in his teenage years, having a jazz funk band at one stage.
 By the late 1980s, he decided to become a DJ and gained fame in the rave scene of the early 1990s.
-His stage name came from his nickname "Book 'em" which derived from the TV show Hawaii Five-O where the character Steve McGarrett would say "Book 'em, Danno" when someone was arrested.
+The "Bukem" portion of his stage name came from his nickname "Book 'em" which derived from the TV show Hawaii Five-O where the character Steve McGarrett would say "Book 'em, Danno" when someone was arrested.
+The "LTJ" portion doesn't stand for anything.
 As a producer, he released a series of drum and bass tracks such as "Logical Progression" (1991), "Demon's Theme" (1992), "Atlantis" and "Music" (1993).
 His most notable release was the track "Horizons" (1995) which attained considerable popularity, using the main melody from Lemon Sol's song "Sunflash".

 He then dipped in visibility as a producer, with his work running the London night club Speed and his record label Good Looking Records, coming to the fore.
 A series of compilations entitled Logical Progression highlighted a jazz and ambient influenced side of drum and bass; the style became widely known as intelligent drum and bass.
 Bukem also explored the downtempo end of electronic lounge music, with sister label Cookin' and the Earth series of compilations.
 Some of the artists who rose to fame under Good Looking in this period include Blame, Seba, Big Bud, Blu Mar Ten, DJ Dream (Aslan Davis), Future Engineers, Tayla, Aquarius (an alias of Photek), Peshay, Source Direct and Artemis.

 On 16 July 1995, he did an Essential Mix alongside MC Conrad.
 In 1997, he remixed the James Bond theme for David Arnold's concept album of James Bond music Shaken and Stirred: The David Arnold James Bond Project.
 In 2000, he finally released a debut solo album, the double-CD Journey Inwards.
 The album heavily emphasised his jazz fusion influences.
 2001 saw a remix of Herbie Hancock.

 He ran the Speed nightclub in London with fellow drum and bass DJ Fabio.

 He DJs extensively around the world, often under the 'Progression Sessions' or 'Bukem in Session' banners.
 However, his former companion and vocalist, MC Conrad left the label and ultimately their musical partnership in 2012.

 Daniel Williamson was adopted from birth.
 In 2007, he revealed that he had found his biological birth mother, an Ugandan woman living in Paris.
 She told him that his father was Egyptian.